mouatezbenariba/mouatez-benariba-website/README.md

 - Mobile-first workflow
 - CSS animation

-## Use Case Study and Steps of Building the Website
+## Case Study and Steps of Building the Website
 To build this website, I followed a specific case study that I've documented in detail on my website.
 This case study covers everything from choosing the right colors to improving performance, accessibility, and SEO.

 - You can read the full case study [Case Study - mouatezbenariba.me](https://mouatezbenariba.me/src/html/case-study/personal-website.html).